Recommended children's booklists sorted by age or topic

 Our Review Panel says...

-This story would make a fantastic read for Upper Key Stage 2 children, particularly for those that are fans of superhero stories and films.
+This exciting, edge-of-your-seat adventure story would make a fantastic read for Upper Key Stage 2 children, particularly for those who are fans of superhero stories and films.
 Tola Okogwu says in the author’s note in the book that she hopes it will “act as both a mirror and a window” in terms of representation, and I think lots of people will agree that it does.
 What a wonderful book.

 This book is available on these booklists: